Installation¶

 git clone https://github.com/clicon/clixon.git

-Configure Clixon using one of the following RESTCONF variants:
+Configure Clixon using one of the following RESTCONF configurations:

 For more configure options see: Configure options.